AndersDeath/diary2/000-current.md

 Today I finally visited toastmasters meeting.
 It was really nice and cool.
 I had fun that was really important.
 After returning from Yerevan I am going to visit meetups again.
 I want to schedule at least two ones every month.
 I need to comunicate to people.
 It will be fun and really valuable.
 However I need to mention bad stuff happened to me today.
 The main and only thing is that I feel toothache.
 It's very annoying.
 A peace of my tooth broked and my denta is in pain.
 It's really bad and only thing that makes me calm is a soon visit to Armenia.
 My doctor is there.
 He will remove all that shit and fix it.

 # 01 August - Donnerstag - Berlin - 679 Tag der Einwanderung - Warm Sunny

+The day was nice despite that I had to spend time in office,